Maui Hiking Tours

 The Haleakala Crater Hike is in a category all its own.
 While most people think of Maui hiking centered around waterfalls, this hike is centered around a volcanic landscape that is often compared to that of the moon (or Mars).
 As a matter of fact, Haleakala was the backdrop for one of the final Mars scenes in the movie "Total Recall."
 One thing to keep in mind for this tour … due to its elevation the air is much cooler.
 You are going to want to dress in layers for this one, keeping in mind that the air temperature can vary widely on this tour and daytime temperatures at 10,000 feet are often in the high 40's to low 50's.
 Yes, once every three or four years the summit of Haleakala even gets a light dusting of snow.
 Don't believe me?
 Check out this snowy photo of Haleakala I took from my driveway in Upper Kula.
 This photo actually made the front page of a Honolulu newspaper and made the rounds in the national news!

 A word about gratuities … it is traditional for guides in such a service industry to rely on gratuities for a significant portion of their income.
 This time-honored tradition promotes excellence in service and you might want to bring along cash in case you want to express your appreciation to your guide in this way.
-Please note that for larger parties of 7-10 people this tour operator asks us to include a $150 gratuity for guides in our billing for your tour.
+Please note that for larger parties of 10 or more people this tour operator asks us to include a gratuity for drivers/guides in our billing for your tour.
+This gratuity is $200 per vehicle for the Waterfall Walk, $250 per vehicle for the Waterfall Adventure and Halekala Hikes, and $300 for the Kayak / Waterfall combo.